 Oral Cavity: The mouth bounded by the teeth in front and the soft palate at the back.

 Oral Hygiene: Care of the teeth and gums which is performed at home on a daily basis.
 This is performed first by the child’s parent or guardian while the child is small and eventually by the child under continued supervision of the parent or guardian.

 Oral-Maxillo Facial Surgery: The specialty of dentistry concerned with management of dental and skeletal deformities.

 Orthodontics: The specialty of dentistry concerned with the correction and prevention of irregularities and malocclusion of the teeth and jaws.

 Orthodontic Care: Dental visits designed to move the teeth into better alignment with one another to improve chewing, oral hygiene, and appearance.

-Otitis Media: Inflammation of the middle ear with accumulation of thick, mucous-like fluid u2013 Ear infection.
+Otitis Media: Inflammation of the middle ear with accumulation of thick, mucous-like fluid.

-Otolaryngologist: An u201cear, nose and throatu201d physician specializing in the diagnosis and management of head and neck disorders.
+Otolaryngologist: An ear, nose and throat physician specializing in the diagnosis and management of head and neck disorders.

 Palate: The roof of the mouth including the front portion, or hard palate, and the back portion, or the soft palate (also called the velum).

 Pediatrician: A physician specializing in treatment of children.